Tender little jam cookies made with a buttery toasted almond dough.

-That’s probably the reason biscotti are my absolute favorite cookies to make around the holidays – they don’t ask for much in terms of labor or fuss and they happen to pack very nicely into cellophane bags for gifting and sharing.
+You have to appreciate a cookie that doesn’t ask for much in terms of labor or fuss.
+And bonus points if they happen to pack very nicely into cellophane bags for gifting and sharing 🙂

 The cookies will keep well for a few days in a covered container at room temperature.